rahiakela/java-microservices-projects/README.md

 # java-microservices-projects
-This repo is for node.js app
+This repo is for java mico-service app